-Our suggestions of “what to do while you are here” at The Alpine Lodge for the Spring Season
+Our suggestions of “what to do while you are here” near The Alpine Lodge for the Spring Season

 1) Take a guided white water rafting trip down the majestic Hudson River for a truly memorable Adirondack experience.
 Its an all-day trip with wetsuit and lunch on the river.
 We’ll be happy to take care of the reservations- $85/person.